 When real estate is purchased, the seller of the land will usually provide the buyer a deed to the property at closing.
 A deed transfers the seller’s interest in the land to the buyer and ensures that there is good title to the real estate along with all covenants and warranties.
 There are four main types of deeds that are typically seen in an Ohio real estate closing, each with their own levels of protection for the buyer.
-At Kryszak & Associates, our knowledgeable real estate attorneys are here to assist with any legal questions that may arise in a property transaction, including those involving real estate deeds.
+At Kryszak Law Firm, our knowledgeable real estate attorneys are here to assist with any legal questions that may arise in a property transaction, including those involving real estate deeds.
 To learn more, call or contact our office today.

 General Warranty Deed

 A general warranty deed is the most common deed and provides the greatest amount of legal protection for a buyer.
 It conveys the seller’s rights, title, and interests in the property to the buyer.
 It also guarantees good title on the land, specifically that the seller has title and owns the property, has power and authority to convey, the property is not encumbered, the seller’s possession and quiet enjoyment will not be disturbed by a claim of superior title, and that the seller will defend against all claims regarding the title that exist as of the date of the conveyance.